Motivational Theories for Early Childhood Supervision

 - The individual needs of the teachers should be taken care of so that they remain motivated.

-- Identifying them with their mistakes so that they learn from them and work nearby by improving performance.
+- Identify their mistakes so that they learn from them and work nearby by improving performance.

 - Improving their relationship with other teachers and co-workers and encouraging each other.